molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 When we run this spec, we find that it fails:

 ```
-IndependentCounterComponent > shows the start count
+CounterComponent > shows the start count
   Expected '0' to be '123'.
 ```